UncoderIO/Roota/RootA_Specification.md

 Required: *optional*

-Description: The type of the rule that indicates whether the rule is intended for threat hunting 'query' (may generate false positives) or for real-time detection 'alert' (rarely generate false positives).
+Description: The type of the rule that indicates whether the rule is intended as a threat hunting 'query' (may generate false positives) or a real-time detection 'alert' (rarely generates false positives).
-Alerts will be defined as a rule that in the majority of environments will cause a low false positive or true positive - benign rate.
-For instance, if a rule requires for someone to add domain controllers to filter out benign events, this would NOT be considered an alert.
+An alert can be defined as a rule that in the majority of environments will cause a low false positive or true positive - benign rate.
+For instance, if a rule requires for someone to add domain controllers to filter out benign events, it would NOT be considered an alert.
-Queries will be defined as any rule that we anticipate will require tuning in most environments.
+A query can be defined as any rule that can be expected to require tuning in most environments.

 Possible Values:
 - `query`